 Ashwagandha root extract is used to treat sexual weakness, low libido, and performance anxiety in men.
 It has been advocated to alleviate diminished sexual desire in women and all forms of sexual dysfunction, mainly where a depleted nervous system is playing a role (4)

-Could Ashwagandha play a role in improving symptoms of Female Sexual Dysfunction?
+Could the benefits of Ashwagandha play a role in improving symptoms of Female Sexual Dysfunction?

 Ashwagandha (Withania somnifera) is an evergreen shrub native to the Indian subcontinent.
-"Indian ginseng," as it's sometimes referred to, has been used in traditional Ayurvedic medicine for thousands of years to increase energy, and reduce inflammation, pain, and anxiety.
+"Indian ginseng," or "Winter cherry" as it's sometimes referred to, has been used in traditional Ayurvedic medicine for thousands of years to increase energy, and reduce inflammation, pain, and anxiety.
 It is well-known to improve sleep and general well-being.

-There is encouraging evidence to suggest that when taken as a daily supplement, Ashwagandha root powder can have a notable impact on the factors implicated in Sexual Dysfunction.
+There is encouraging evidence to suggest that when taken as a daily supplement, the health benefits of Ashwagandha root powder can have a notable impact on the factors implicated in Sexual Dysfunction.